thebaldgeek/thebaldgeek.github.io/dumpHFDL.md

 Just configure a receiver location or use your current local one, being HF, it does not need to be very accurate.
 Add a basestation feed.
 I prefer to add a port and use 'client' (not the 'server' that is in the example) in the dumphfdl config.
 Tick the 'is SatCom' so the aircraft hang around (hfdl like satcom only report now and then, if you don't plot longer, the aircraft drop off the map very quick - you can adjust the dwell time in the VRS settings under Jaero timeout.)
+Lastly, its CRITAL that each feed to VRS be on a unique port.
+You can NOT feed more than one dumpHFDL (or more of any basestation feed) to the same port on VRS.
+So each command for dumphfdl must have a unique port number in that command and the port number must match on VRS.
+Simply make a merged feed on VRS for all your dumpHFDL feeds.

 <!-- Global site tag (gtag.js) - Google Analytics -->